snix47/Media-scripts/video bulk convert/README.md

-The script´s purpose is to save space or change resoution of loads of media files bulk style.
+The script´s purpose is to save space or change resolution of loads of media files bulk style.

 Let it loose on a video collection and set the resolution, wanted bitrate and audio quality.
+The script supports GPU accelerated conversion, and falls back to CPU if needed.